-Today, popular WordPress themes such as Astra and OceanWP come packaged with dozens of pre-made website designs so that you can switch to a new design in seconds.
+Today, popular WordPress themes, such as Astra and OceanWP, come packaged with dozens of pre-made website designs so you can switch to a new design in seconds.

-In order to change designs in Astra, you need to install the WordPress plugin Astra Starter Templates.
-The plugin includes around 100 free high-quality designs that were created using Elementor, Beaver Builder, Brizy and the WordPress block editor.
+To change designs in Astra, you need to install the WordPress plugin Astra Starter Templates.
+This includes around a hundred free high-quality designs that have been created using Elementor, Beaver Builder, Brizy and the WordPress block editor.

 The designs are split between page builders.
-As you would expect, if you select a design based on Elementor, Beaver Builder or Brizy, you will also have to install that page builder in order for the design to work correctly.
+As you’d expect, if you select a design based on Elementor, Beaver Builder or Brizy, you’ll also have to install that page builder for the design to work correctly.

-55 additional designs are available to those that upgrade to one of Astra’s agency bundles, however you can filter these designs out and only show free designs.
+150+ additional designs (Starter Templates) are available to those who upgrade to one of Astra’s ‘Essential’ and ‘Growth’ bundles, but you can filter these designs out and only show free designs.

 The whole process of selecting designs and importing them into your website using Starter Templates is straightforward.

-When you select a design, you will see all templates that are available for it together with an option to preview the design in a new tab.
-All designs can be imported, but if you prefer, you can import individual page templates such as the home page or about page.
+When you select a design, you’ll see all of the templates that are available for it, together with an option to preview the design in a new tab.
+All designs can be imported, but, if you prefer, you can import individual page templates such as the home page or about page.

-During the import process, you will be asked whether you want to delete the previously imported website and import customiser settings, widgets and content.
+During the import process, you’ll be asked whether you want to delete the previously imported website and import customizer settings, widgets and content.
 Starter templates will also activate required plugins such as Ultimate Addons for Gutenberg and WPForms.

 OceanWP’s demo import system works in a similar way.

-Once you have activated OceanWP on your website, you will be asked to activate three WordPress plugins: Elementor, WPForms and Ocean Extra.
+Once you’ve activated OceanWP on your website, you’ll be asked to activate three WordPress plugins: Elementor, WPForms and Ocean Extra.

-I find it baffling that the functionality of Ocean Extra is not incorporated into the core theme as OceanWP cannot be used without it.
-If you don’t activate Ocean Extra, you will not see the OceanWP theme panel, settings pages and theme demos.
+I find it baffling that the functionality of Ocean Extra isn’t incorporated into the core theme, as OceanWP can’t be used without it.
+If you don’t activate Ocean Extra, you won’t see the OceanWP theme panel, settings pages and theme demos.

-The process of importing “Demo” designs is similar to Astra’s Starter Templates, but it is important to note that all OceanWP demos were created using Elementor.
-So whilst OceanWP does work well with other page builders, you will need to activate Elementor if you want to use one of their designs.
+The process of importing ‘Demo’ designs is similar to Astra’s Starter Templates, but it’s important to note that all OceanWP demos were created using Elementor.
+So, while OceanWP does work well with other page builders, you’ll need to activate Elementor if you want to use one of their designs.

-A total of 13 theme demos are available free of charge.
-60 additional designs are available to those who purchase the OceanWP Core Extensions Bundle.
+A total of 13 theme demos are available free of charge, while 60 additional designs are available to those who purchase the OceanWP Core Extensions Bundle.

-When you select a design, OceanWP asks if you want to import customiser settings, widgets, a contact form and content such as posts and pages to help you display your website correctly.
-Unfortunately, there is no way to delete previously imported website content.
+When you select a design, OceanWP asks if you want to import customizer settings, widgets, a contact form, and content such as posts and pages to help you to display your website correctly.
+Unfortunately, there’s no way to delete previously imported website content.

-The big problem, however, is that all free demo designs use premium plugin extensions.
-Therefore, in order for the designs to work correctly, you would need to buy the full version of OceanWP.
+The big problem, though, is that all free demo designs use premium plugin extensions.
+Therefore, for the designs to work correctly, you’d need to buy the full version of OceanWP.

-If you upgrade to the full version of OceanWP, the requirement of premium plugin extensions is a non-issue, however it is disappointed that all 13 free demo designs will not function correctly unless you upgrade.
+If you upgrade to the full version of OceanWP, the requirement of premium plugin extensions is a non-issue, but it’s disappointed that all 13 free demo designs won’t function correctly unless you upgrade.

-The quality of designs is high for both themes, however Astra is the clear winner here.
-Their Starter Templates WordPress plugin offers around 100 free designs for four different page builders and if you switch to another WordPress theme, you can continue using the plugin.
+The quality of designs is high for both themes, but Astra is the clear winner here.
+Its Starter Templates WordPress plugin offers around a hundred free designs for four different page builders, and if you switch to another WordPress theme you can continue using the plugin.

 In contrast, OceanWP has a smaller library of designs and you need to use Elementor to use them.
-There is no way to delete imported content either and free users cannot use the 13 available designs correctly without paying to upgrade.
+There’s no way to delete imported content either, and free users can’t use the 13 available designs correctly without paying to upgrade.

-Beautiful designs may be what attracts you to a WordPress theme, however a theme’s customisation options are arguably more important.
+Beautiful designs may be what attracts you to a WordPress theme, but a theme’s customization options are arguably more important.

 The Astra Options page can be found in the WordPress appearance area.
-The top of the page displays links to key areas in the WordPress theme customiser, whilst the right column displays support links.
+The top of the page displays links to key areas in the WordPress Theme Customizer, while the right column displays support links.

 Your Astra Pro license and Astra Pro modules can be activated on this page too.
-When you activate a particular Astra Pro module, its functionality will be added to the WordPress theme customiser.
+When you activate a particular Astra Pro module, its functionality will be added to the WordPress Theme Customizer.

-The core version of Astra offers dozens of useful configuration options in the WordPress customiser.
+The core version of Astra offers dozens of useful configuration options in the WordPress customizer.
 These allow you to modify your header, blog, sidebar, footer and more.

-Customisation options are expanded significantly if you activate Astra Pro modules.
-Astra Pro adds additional options for colours, styling, typography, navigation, layouts, widgets and more.
+Customization options are expanded significantly if you activate Astra Pro modules.
+Astra Pro adds additional options for colors, styling, typography, navigation, layouts, widgets and more.

-Astra places all major theme options within the WordPress customiser, however you can override some of these settings on posts, pages and custom post types.
+Astra places all major theme options within the WordPress Customizer, but you can override some of these settings on posts, pages and custom post types.